 4. Landmark’s Century Centre Cinema

-Another cinema to have received extensive renovations recently was Landmark’s Century Centre Cinema in Lake View.
-The city’s first all-stadium seating theatre was given a makeover in 2015 and now offers high-back, leather-style seats across 5 different auditoriums.
+Another cinema that received extensive renovations recently was Landmark’s Century Centre Cinema in Lake View.
+The city’s first all-stadium seating theatre was given a makeover in 2015 and now offers high-back, leather-style seats across five different auditoriums.

 Address: 12828 N Clark Street, Chicago